The Pros and Cons of Stanford

 What if I’m waitlisted?

-For the 2022-2023 admission cycle, 457 students were put on Stanford’s waitlist, but only 8 of them (less than 2%) were ever admitted.
+For the 2022-2023 admission cycle, 457 students were put on Stanford’s waitlist, but only 8 of them (less than 2%) were eventually admitted.
 While there’s no real downside to accepting a spot on Stanford’s waitlist, it’s statistically very unlikely that you will ultimately be admitted, and there’s absolutely no way of knowing “where you stand” relative to other students on that list.

 Surrounded by palm trees and Spanish arches, Stanford is a pretty stunning place to go to college.